HigherEdData/Outsourcing-Online-Education/README.md

 # Outsourcing Online Education: Predation and Obfuscation in Public University-OPM Contracts

-### By Heather Daniels, Christian Smith, Laura T. Hamilton, and Charlie Eaton
+### By Heather Daniels, Laura T. Hamilton, Christian Michael Smith, and Charlie Eaton

 Summary: We draw on a dataset of 239 public university contracts that outsource online education to for-profit Online Program Managers (OPMs).
 We code structural features of the contracts that have been identified as potentially predatory.